NTUT-CINC/NTUT-CINC.github.io/CONTRIBUTING.md

 -   `npm run lint` to run formatter(`prettier`) and linter(`eslint`)

 > If the formatting check fails use `npm run format` to fix formatting automatically

+## Guidelines

+Those guidelines exists not as a technical limitation but as an effort to improve readability

+### Markdown

+-   Only up to three levels of headers
+-   No nested ordered lists and unordered lists

 ## Resources